AutoScout24/s3-website-tasks/README.md

 All tasks return a `Promise` object.

-#### `checkForInternalDeadLinks({rootFolder, secondLevelDomain, pathPrefixes})`
+#### `checkForInternalDeadLinks({rootFolder, secondLevelDomain, urlPathPrefixes})`

 * **rootFolder** - Folder which will be scanned for html files
 * **secondLevelDomain** - Second level domain of the FQDN (e.g. autoscout24)
 * **thirdLevelDomain** - Third level domain of the FQDN (default: www)
-* **pathPrefixes** - Array of url path prefixes used for the service/website
+* **urlPathPrefixes** - Array of url path prefixes used for the service/website

 Scans all html files found in `rootFolder` for internal dead links.
 Both relative urls and urls containing the `thirdLevelDomain` and `secondLevelDomain` are taken into account.
 Relative URLs only support paths starting with /.
-Links are considered internal if their url path start with one of the `servicesPrefixes` array.
+Links are considered internal if their url path start with one of the `urlPathPrefixes` array.

 The function yields a list `DeadLinksByFile` objects which have the following structure: `{filename, deadLinks}`.